 The recent discovery of the amazing properties of cord blood, in particular the stem cells contained within it, heightens, for me, the need to ensure that a newborn baby gets its full quota.
 These cells are unique to this stage of development, and will migrate to the baby’s bone morrow soon after birth, transforming themselves into various types of blood-making cells,

-Cord blood harvesting, which is currently being promoted to fill Cord Blood Banks for future treatment of children with leukaemia, involves immediate clamping, and up to 100 ml of this extraordinary blood can be taken from the baby to whom it belongs.
+Cord blood harvesting, which is currently being promoted to fill Cord Blood Banks for future treatment of children with leukemia, involves immediate clamping, and up to 100 ml of this extraordinary blood can be taken from the baby to whom it belongs.
 Perhaps this is justifiable where active management is practiced, and the blood would be otherwise discarded, but, unfortunately, cord blood donation is incompatible with a physiological (natural) third stage.

 Active Management and the Mother

-Active management (oxytocic, early clamping and controlled cord traction) represents a further development in third stage interference that began in the mid-seventeenth century, when male attendants began confining women to bed, and cord clamping was introduced to spare the bed linen.
+Active management (oxytocic, early clamping, and controlled cord traction) represents a further development in third stage interference that began in the mid-seventeenth century, when male attendants began confining women to bed, and cord clamping was introduced to spare the bed linen.

 Pulling on the cord was first recommended by Mauriceau in 1673, who feared that the uterus might close before the placenta was spontaneously delivered (Inch 1984).
 In fact, the recumbent (lying) postures, increasingly adopted under doctor’s care meant that spontaneous delivery of the placenta was less likely: the upright postures that women and midwives have traditionally used encourage the placenta to fall out with the help of gravity.

-Synthetic oxytocin, which mimics the effects of natural oxytocin on the uterus, was first marketed in the 1950’s, and has largely replaced ergometrine, although a combination drug, called syntometrine, is still used, especially for severe haemorrhage.
+Synthetic oxytocin, which mimics the effects of natural oxytocin on the uterus, was first marketed in the 1950’s and has largely replaced ergometrine, although a combination drug, called syntometrine, is still used, especially for severe hemorrhage.
 Syntocinon causes an increase in the strength of contractions, whereas ergometrine causes a large, ‘tonic’ contraction, which also increases the chance of trapping the placenta.
 Ergometrine also interferes with the process of placental separation, increasing the chance of partial separation.
 (Sorbe 1978)

 Recently active management has been proclaimed “the routine management of choice for women expecting a single baby by vaginal delivery in a maternity hospital” (Prendville 1999), mostly because of the results of the recent Hinchingbrooke trial, comparing active versus “expectant” (physiological) management.

-Reading this paper, one must wonder how it is that almost 1 in 6 women bled after “physiological” management, and whether one or more components of western obstetric practices might not be actually increasing the rate of haemorrhage.
+Reading this paper, one must wonder how it is that almost 1 in 6 women bled after “physiological” management, and whether one or more components of western obstetric practices might not be actually increasing the rate of hemorrhage.

-Botha (1968) attended over 26,000 Bantu women over 10 years, and reports that “a retained placenta was seldom seen… blood transfusion for postpartum haemorrhage was never necessary.”
+Botha (1968) attended over 26,000 Bantu women over 10 years, and reports that “a retained placenta was seldom seen… blood transfusion for postpartum hemorrhage was never necessary.”
 Bantu women deliver both baby and placenta while squatting, and the cord is not attended to until the placenta delivers itself by gravity.

 There is some evidence that the practice of clamping the cord, which is not practiced by indigenous cultures, contributes to both PPH and retained placenta by trapping extra blood (around 100ml, as described above) within the placenta.
 This increases placental bulk, which the uterus cannot contract efficiently against, and which is more difficult to expel.
 (Walsh 1968)

-Gilbert (1987) notes that PPH rates in her UK hospital more than doubled from 5% in 1969-70 to 11% in 1983-5, and concludes “The changes in labour ward practice over the last 20 years have resulted in the re-emergence of PPH as a significant problem.”
-In particular, she links an increased risk of bleeding with induction using oxytocin, forceps delivery, long first and second stages (but not prolonged pushing) and the use of epidurals, which increase the chance of forceps and of a long second stage.
+Gilbert (1987) notes that PPH rates in her UK hospital more than doubled from 5% in 1969-70 to 11% in 1983-5, and concludes “The changes in labor ward practice over the last 20 years have resulted in the re-emergence of PPH as a significant problem.”
+In particular, she links an increased risk of bleeding with induction using oxytocin, forceps delivery, long first and second stages (but not prolonged pushing), and the use of epidurals, which increase the chance of forceps and of a long second stage.

-As noted, western practices do not facilitate the production of a mother’s own oxytocin, neither is attention paid to reducing adrenaline levels in the minutes after birth, both of which are physiologically likely to improve uterine contractions and therefore reduce haemorrhage.
+As noted, western practices do not facilitate the production of a mother’s own oxytocin, neither is attention paid to reducing adrenaline levels in the minutes after birth, both of which are physiologically likely to improve uterine contractions and therefore reduce hemorrhage.

 Clamping the cord, especially at an early stage, may also cause the extra blood trapped within the placenta to be forced back through the placenta into the mothers blood supply with the third stage contractions.
-(Doolittle 1966, Lapido 1971) This “feto-maternal transfusion” increases the chance of future blood group incompatibility problems, which occur when the current baby’s blood enters the mother’s blood stream, causing an immune reaction which can be reactivated and destroy the baby’s blood cells in a subsequent pregnancy, causing anaemia or even death.
+(Doolittle 1966, Lapido 1971) This “feto-maternal transfusion” increases the chance of future blood group incompatibility problems, which occur when the current baby’s blood enters the mother’s blood stream, causing an immune reaction which can be reactivated and destroy the baby’s blood cells in a subsequent pregnancy, causing anemia or even death.

 The World Health Organisation, in its 1996 publication Care in Normal Birth: a practical guide, argue that “In a healthy population (as is the case in most developed countries), postpartum blood loss up to 1000 ml may be considered as physiological and does not necessitate treatment other than oxytocics”.
 In relation to routine oxytocics and controlled cord traction, WHO cautions that “Recommendation of such a policy would imply that the benefits of such management would offset and even exceed the risks, including potentially rare but serious risks that might become manifest in the future”.